algars15/TheGoonies-Game/README.md

 # TheGoonies Game
- Project developed by Tartaria Games 1234

-TODO: Write a project description
+This is a project for the arcade game 'The Goonies' created by Tartaria Games.
 ## Installation
 TODO: Describe the installation process
 ## Usage